Andrea has been an online writer for over five years. She's a dating consultant who gives advice on relationships and couples' issues.

 Back to Dating after a Long Time

-I want to help you prepare your heart and mind to get back into the dating scene, navigate technology, and get comfortable on first dates.
-Let's find someone who is worthy of your time and will appreciate you the way you deserve.
+I’m here to help you navigate technology and get comfortable with first dates.
+I want you to find someone who is worthy of your time and will appreciate you the way you deserve.

 Preparing Your Heart and Mind

-Before you put on the red dress and heels—or the nice suit and tie—you need to do a little bit of self work.
-Your homework may consist of:
+Before you put on the red dress and heels — or the nice suit and tie — you need to do a little bit of self-care.
+Your homework might entail the following:

-- Finding a therapist or other professional to help you process the grief and mourn the last relationship.
-Whether you were dating someone for two years, had a divorce after your partner cheated on you, or you're mourning the death of a spouse, you likely have some memories and pain to unpack.
-A therapist or other professional can also give you some sound direction and empathy.
+- Find a therapist or other professional to help you mourn the last relationship.
+Whether you were dating someone for two years, had a divorce after your partner cheated on you, or you’re mourning the death of a spouse, you likely have some memories and pain to unpack.
+I encourage you to process your grief, not bury it.
+A therapist or other professional can give you direction and much-needed empathy.

-- Spending quiet time in meditation or journaling your thoughts.
+- Spend quiet time in meditation and/or journal your thoughts.
 You need to be introspective.
 You need to analyze your past.
-If you didn't like your last relationship, then stop and think about why.
-If you don't want a relationship like that, then don't repeat what led you to that person.
-It's time for a healthy change.
+If you didn’t like your last relationship, then stop and think about why.
+If you don’t want a relationship like that, then don’t repeat what led you to that person.
+It’s time for a healthy change.
 You can do better!

 - Spend a few days just eating ice cream and junk food and watching TV.
-I recommend Korean soap operas, but not everyone will agree with me.
-I find romantic comedies are a good way to refresh the heart and help you figure out what you want.
-Korean soap operas to me are the best for this.
-You need some lazy comfort days.
-You need to absorb what are healthy and what are toxic relationships.
-That way you can make strong decisions when it comes to romance.
+I recommend Korean soap operas; there are many swoonworthy characters, stunning clothes, and plotlines to distract you and give you hope for love.
+Romantic comedies are a good way to refresh the heart and help you figure out what you want.
+Watch Bridgerton just for the duke.
+He has a heck of a pretty face.
+You need lazy comfort days.
+You need to study the differences between healthy and toxic relationships.

 - You need to talk to someone, whether you had a bad breakup or your partner died.
-Don't try to keep all those thoughts inside of you.
+Don’t try to keep all those thoughts inside of you.
 Reach out to someone.
 A real friend is there for you in this time.
-There are support groups out there.
-You can find support in person or online.
+There are support group hotlines and Internet forums.

 - Allow your brain to switch gears.
 If you still feel really preoccupied by thoughts of your past lover, you may need more time.
 You need to change your habits and life in order to open up a space for a new partner.
 You need to deal with raw emotions.